GavinJin0501/Python-Based-Chat-System-with-Tkinter-UI/README.md

 Warning:
 You may have to give access to terminal to achieve such "double-click-to-start" property.
 If u can not, change its extension name to ".py" instead of the current one ".command" and run all the files above with terminal(s).

+TO-DO:
+1. first, make it work under the same Lan;
+2. Finally, make it working across different network (maybe using a simple server?)